Henry Conwell: Recall to Rome

 The trustees soon renounced the agreement.
 When word of the compromise reached the Holy See, the Vatican also objected, condemning Conwell's surrender of episcopal rights.
 Harold, writing to Rome, claimed that Conwell had had little to do with the compromise, which he blamed on Father Michael Hurley and Conwell's Protestant lawyer, Josiah Randall.
 Conwell saw Harold's conduct as a betrayal, and removed him as Vicar General, appointing Hurley in his place.
 The trustees put aside their former enmity for Harold and took his side against Conwell, going so far as to petition Rome for Conwell's removal as bishop.
 By this time, as Arthur Ennis wrote in 1976, the "old and confused" Conwell considered leaving the diocese if he could secure another see in Ireland.

 In 1827, the Vatican's Propaganda Fide formally rejected Conwell's pact with the trustees, condemning Hurley's role in the process, as well.
 They summoned Conwell to Rome.
 Ambrose Maréchal, who was now Archbishop of Baltimore, was ordered to oversee the diocese in Conwell's absence, and he appointed a priest from his diocese, William Matthews, as apostolic administrator.
-Conwell sailed for Rome on July 12, 1828.
+Conwell sailed for Rome on 22 July 1828.
 Once there, Conwell was ordered to give a report of all that had transpired.
 While forbidden to return to his diocese, he was promised that after a full explanation, he would be permitted to reside anywhere in Europe.
 He left Rome secretly in 1829, and when his absence was discovered, the Pope decreed he would be suspended from office if he returned to Philadelphia.
-Conwell did return to Philadelphia, however, in October of that year, and traveled from there to Baltimore, where the First Provincial Council of Baltimore was in session.
+Conwell did return to Philadelphia, however, in October of that year, and travelled from there to Baltimore, where the First Provincial Council of Baltimore was in session.

 Retirement

 In Baltimore, Conwell professed his obedience to Rome and swore he would gladly retire from active governance of his diocese.
 The following year, the Vatican appointed Francis Kenrick as Conwell's coadjutor bishop with the right of succession and named him administrator of the diocese.
 Conwell never gave up his titles or his claim to exercise authority in the diocese, and his relationship with Kenrick remained rocky.
 He received permission to resume performing liturgical functions without any say in administration, and spent his remaining years in seclusion and prayer.
 He lived on for several years, although he lost his sight, preventing him from performing most of his few remaining duties.

-Conwell died on April 22, 1842, at about the age of 94.
+Conwell died on 22 April 1842, at about the age of 94.
 Kenrick succeeded to the title of bishop of Philadelphia.
 Conwell's death led to one final controversy, as the old bishop's nephews and nieces sued for possession of the Bishop's Burial Ground, claiming it had been Conwell's private possession.
 Under threat of excommunication, they withdrew their claim.
 Conwell's remains were buried in St. Mary's churchyard.
 In 1864 the remains were transferred to the Cathedral Basilica of Saints Peter and Paul.